akuity/kargo-advanced/README.md

 * A Warehouse which monitors a container repository for new images
 * Three Stages (dev, staging, prod)

-It does not require an Argo CD instance and so could work with any GitOps operator (Argo CD, Flux) that deploys manifest changes from a path in a git repo automatically.
+It does not require an Argo CD instance and so would work with any GitOps operator (Argo CD, Flux) that detects and deploys manifest changes from a path in a git repo automatically (e.g. using auto-sync).

 ## Instructions